|Complete Application Due*

 - TOEFL or IELTS (for students whose first language is not English)

 See our English Testing Requirements page for more information.

-If you are in your first year of college, you must present at least one completed semester of full-time college work with your application for transfer admission or submit a completed Mid-Semester Progress Report.
+If you are in your first year of college, you must present at least one completed semester of full-time college work with your application for transfer admission or submit a completed Mid-Term Report.